Himalayan glacier breaks in India, up to 150 feared dead in floods | Science-Environment

 Himalayan glacier breaks in India, up to 150 feared dead in floods

 Videos on social media, which Reuters could not immediately verify, showed water surging through a small dam site, washing away construction equipment.
-"Currently no additional water flows are being reported and there is no flood situation anywhere," Chief Minister Rawat said on Twitter.
+"Currently no additional water flows are being reported and there is no flood situation anywhere," Uttarakhand Chief Minister Trivendra Singh Rawat said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)